coala/coala/docs/Developers/Writing_Native_Bears.rst

         REQUIREMENTS = {
         PipRequirement('coala_decorators', '0.2.1')}

-To specify multiple requirements you can use the multiple method.
+To specify multiple requirements you can use the multiple methods.
 This can receive both tuples of strings, in case you want a specific version, or a simple string, in case you want the latest version to be specified.